WewennJr/Sae-1.1-C-Mini-Game/README.md

 ---

-## 🎲 Déroulement du jeu
+## 🎲 Game flow

-### 1. Mise en place
+### 1. Setup

-Au début de la partie, chaque joueur place ses pièces alternativement :
+At the beginning of the game, each player places their pieces alternately:

-- 2 pièces de chaque taille
+- 2 pieces of each size
-- Placement par colonne (1 à 6)
+- Placement by column (1 to 6)
-- Le jeu choisit automatiquement la ligne côté joueur
+- The game automatically chooses the row on the player’s side

-🟢 Taille 1 → déplacement de 1 case
+🟢 Size 1 → movement of 1 tile
-🟡 Taille 2 → déplacement de 2 cases
+🟡 Size 2 → movement of 2 tiles
-🔴 Taille 3 → déplacement de 3 cases
+🔴 Size 3 → movement of 3 tiles

 ---

-### 2. Tour de jeu
+### 2. Turn

-À chaque tour, un joueur :
+On each turn, a player:

-1. Sélectionne une pièce (ligne + colonne)
+1. Selects a piece (row + column)
-2. Choisit une direction possible :
+2. Chooses a possible direction:
-   - ↑ Nord
+   - ↑ North
-   - ↓ Sud
+   - ↓ South
-   - → Est
+   - → East
-   - ← Ouest
+   - ← West
-3. Déplace la pièce selon sa taille (nombre de cases max)
+3. Moves the piece according to its size (maximum number of tiles)

-Commandes spéciales :
+Special commands:
-- `A` → annuler le mouvement
+- `A` → cancel the move
-- `R` → annuler le dernier déplacement
+- `R` → undo the last step

 ---

-### 3. Déplacement et règles
+### 3. Movement and rules

-- Une pièce ne peut se déplacer que si le mouvement est valide
+- A piece can only move if the move is valid
-- Le jeu vérifie automatiquement les collisions et limites
+- The game automatically checks collisions and boundaries
-- Les erreurs de déplacement sont refusées
+- Invalid moves are rejected

 ---

-### 4. Swap (échange spécial)
+### 4. Swap (special exchange)

-Si une pièce termine son mouvement sur une autre pièce :
+If a piece ends its move on another piece:

-- Le joueur peut choisir d’effectuer un **swap**
+- The player can choose to perform a **swap**
-- Confirmation :
+- Confirmation:
-  - `O` → oui
+  - `O` → yes
-  - `N` → non
+  - `N` → no
-- Puis sélection de la pièce à échanger
+- Then select the piece to swap with

 ---

-### 5. Fin de partie
+### 5. End of the game

-Le jeu se termine lorsqu’un joueur atteint le côté opposé du plateau avec une pièce.
+The game ends when a player reaches the opposite side of the board with a piece.

-🎉 Un message de victoire est affiché.
+🎉 A victory message is displayed.

 ---

-## 🛠️ Structure du projet
+## 🛠️ Project structure

-- `main.c` : boucle principale du jeu
+- `main.c` : main game loop
-- `board.c` : logique du plateau et des règles
+- `board.c` : board logic and game rules
-- `board.h` : définitions et structures
+- `board.h` : definitions and structures
-- `game` : exécutable généré
+- `game` : compiled executable

 ---

-## 💡 Conseils
+## 💡 Tips

-- Anticiper les mouvements adverses
+- Anticipate opponent moves
-- Bien gérer les pièces de grande taille
+- Manage large pieces carefully
-- Utiliser `A` et `R` en cas d’erreur
+- Use `A` and `R` if you make mistakes
-- Contrôler les positions clés du plateau
+- Control key positions on the board

 ---

-## 🚀 Objectif du projet
+## 🚀 Project goal

-Ce projet a été réalisé pour pratiquer :
+This project was made to practice:

-- la programmation en C
+- C programming
-- la gestion de structures et de logique de jeu
+- Data structures and game logic
-- la manipulation de plateau
+- Board management
-- la compilation avec GCC
+- GCC compilation